Gatherings, Groups and Sessions for Children

 The other exception is where you have a group that runs on the same day as other groups but doesn't have entry criteria consistent with the other groups; e.g. you may have 4 morning groups (for ages 0-5, 5-11, 11-14 and 14-18) however you also have an evening group which is open to 10-16 year olds.
 A child can only belong to one group within a Gathering, so in instances where they would belong to 2 completely different groups you'll have to create 2 different Gatherings; a Gathering for the 4 morning groups and then a Gathering for the evening group.

 During child check-in, the session name is recorded against each attendance entry.
 This can be viewed in "Children" > "Attendance".
 Each time a new session name is created it is added to the "Suggested names" list.
-However, you may find that you have unwanted session names on this list that other users have created - how do you remove them so that they are not continually used?
+It should not be necessary to create a new session name each time you use the check-in system - you can often use the same one each time.
+However, you may find that you have unwanted session names on the "Suggested names" list that other users have inadvertently created - how do you remove them so that they are not continually re-used?

-From the "Sessions" report in the Children module (Children > Reports > Sessions), you can delete past Sessions, allowing you to clean up the list of "Suggested names" when creating a new check-in Session.
-You must delete all instances of a Session name in order for it to go from the "Suggested names" list.
+From the "Sessions" report in the Children module (Children > Reports > Sessions*), you can delete unwanted past Sessions, allowing you to clean up the list of "Suggested names" visible when selecting a new check-in Session.
+You must delete all instances of a Session name in order for it to be removed from the "Suggested names" list.

 Note: Deleting a Session does not delete the associated child attendance records for that Session - these continue to be recorded in Children > Attendance, and child check-in times continue to be viewable through the "View all attendance" option on the child's contact profile page in the "Recent Attendance" section.

 As an alternative to deleting historic child check-in sessions, you can also "edit" them.